Fatemeh-Rahmani/Foundational-Reinforcement-Learning-Exercises/README.md

 ##  Exercises Overview

 Here is a breakdown of each exercise notebook.
-A good order for a course would be to follow them as listed below.

 ### 1\.
 10-Armed Bandit